Eliyaan/tinyvvm/README.md

 - Super+Enter -> Open a terminal (alacritty)

 ¹the windows are associated with a number depending on the order they were spawned.
 First window: 0, second: 1 etc...

+A big thanks to tinywm for showing how to do it: https://github.com/mackstann/tinywm